 Being a Resident Assistant (RA) can be one of the most meaningful parts of your college experience.

-As an RA, you'll have the opportunity to create relationships with residents from around the world and help form their Drexel experience.
+As an Undergraduate or Graduate RA, you'll have the opportunity to create relationships with residents from around the world and help form their Drexel experience.
 RAs create a sense of community on campus, get to know a variety of people, develop critical thinking skills, and learn more about themselves.

 There are requirements to becoming an RA that all interested applicants should review before applying to the position.
 RAs can hold the position while in classes or on co-op.

 - Any full-time student at Drexel University (first-year through graduate student)

 - At least of second-year standing by time of employment

 - Have and maintain a minimum GPA of 2.5